tubular/sparkly/docs/source/reader_and_writer.rst

 Read/write utilities for DataFrames
 ===================================

-Sparkle isn't trying to replace any of existing storage connectors.
+Sparkly isn't trying to replace any of existing storage connectors.
 The goal is to provide a simplified and consistent api across a wide array of storage connectors.
 We also added the way to work with :ref:`abstract data sources <universal-reader-and-writer>`, so you can keep your code agnostic to the storages you use.